aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 :lines: 51-52
 ```

-Now, run your work chain and examine the results to see if they are equivalent to that of the section {ref}`Creating data with calculation function<Creating data with calculation function>`.
+Now, run your work chain and examine the results to see if they are equivalent to that of the section {ref}`Creating data with calculation function<workflows-writing-basics-creating-data>`.

 #### Work chain with Calculation Jobs